25th Mar 2025

 Consultation and Planning

 The first step on your journey to a refined nasal tip is the initial consultation.
-During this session, your surgeon will evaluate your nasal tip using standardised digital photography from various angles
+During this session, your surgeon will evaluate your nasal tip using standardised digital photography from various angles.
+Nasal tip enhancement is a key goal during the consultation and planning phase.

 Choosing the right surgical technique is dependant on your cartilage’s integrity, which is typically determined to be adequate after the age of 18 when nasal structures have reached maturity.
 Its important to be ready to ask as many questions as you can, its about being confident with your surgeon and hearing the answers.